mcantelon/node-elflord/README.md

 file will be written to `.elflord-server` in your home directory.

-You can specify an arbitrary configuration file, if you want, by running either the client or the server with the `-c` flag.
+You can specify an arbitrary configuration file, if you want, by running either the client or the server with the `-f` flag.

 Ho ho ho.